yihui/latex-pass/README.md

 !  ==> Fatal error occurred, no output PDF file produced!
 ```

+Note that if you use both the R package [**tinytex**](https://github.com/yihui/tinytex) and the LaTeX distribution [TinyTeX](https://yihui.org/tinytex/), you should not need to use this repository, because **tinytex** will automatically install missing LaTeX packages by default.
+This repository may only be useful to those who do not use R or TinyTeX.

 ## How does it work?

 Depending on if you have a LaTeX error `.log` file, or a `.tex` document, or an `.Rmd` document, you may click one of the links below to edit the file in this repo, and follow the Github instructions to send a pull request.